How to Eliminate Car Odor in 6 Easy Steps

 The first step is to clear your car of any trash, food items, and junk that are laying around in the cabin or the trunk.
 You may find an old apple or soda can in there that was rotting and causing the odor.
 Don’t forget to check the seat back pockets!

-Eliminate Dust and Dirteliminate-car-odor-3
+Eliminate Dust and Dirt

 Next you’ll want to remove any lingering dust, dirt, and pet hair from the dashboard and the upholstery.
 Use a clean, dry rag to wipe down the dash and doors and use a soft brush to lift any smoke particles or pet hair out of the fabric.
 Next, vacuum the seats, the floor, and the trunk.
 If you have floor mats, remove them and vacuum underneath as well.